 Until now, investment in the U.S. only accounted for a small fraction of that number.
 But that may be changing.
 Mermelstein expects Russian real estate investment in the U.S., both commercial and residential, to double from its current share of 5 percent of Russian investment abroad to 10 percent in 2012.

-reports that Russian billionaires spent $181 million on homes in New York City last year
+The Institutional Investor reports that Russian billionaires spent $181 million on homes in New York City last year.

 Many of the buyers reportedly fit the mold of the high-flying Russian oligarch.
 They are swaggering industrialists, market observers say -- tycoons who have cornered markets and are not afraid to flaunt their wealth.
 Dmitry Rybolovlev (pictured above), the father of the 22-year-old Russian who purchased the $88 million Manhattan condo, for example, is a fertilizer titan.
 Many members of this privileged cohort work in commodities like metal and oil, Mermelstein says.
 Often the U.S. homes purchased by them are their fifth or sixth residential properties.